 Interview drivers of vehicles with children age 8 & younger

-When you are out in the field, make an attempt to contact every vehicle that appears to have a child passenger age 8 or younger.
+Make an attempt to contact every vehicle that appears to have a child passenger age 8 or younger.
 Children age 8 or younger or less than 4’9” in height are recommended to use a child safety seat (including infant car seat, forward-facing harness seat, or booster seat) when traveling in a vehicle.
-Many states require this as well.
+Many state laws require this as well.

 Look for visual cues that the vehicle might carry children, such as window clings that block sunlight for small children, vinyl stickers of family stick figures, or bumper stickers about school or sports.